Go forth and Tweet! Pope sees web networks as "portals of truth"

 “Unless the Good News is made known also in the digital world, it may be absent in the experience of many people,” the 85-year old Pope said in the a letter published on the Vatican’s website.

-The Holy See has become an increasingly prolific user of social media since it launched its ‘new evangelization’ of the developed world, where some congregations have fallen in the wake of growing secularization and damage to the Church’s reputation from a series of sex abuse scandals.
+The Holy See has become an increasingly prolific user of social media since it launched its ‘new evangelisation’ of the developed world, where some congregations have fallen in the wake of growing secularisation and damage to the Church’s reputation from a series of sex abuse scandals.

 The Pope himself reaches around 2.5 million followers through eight Twitter accounts, including one in Latin.